telerik/maui-docs/controls/datagrid/populating-with-data/dynamic-data.md

 tags: binding, dynamic, data, expando, dynamic object, dotnet maui, maui, datagrid
 ---

-# .NET MAUI DataGrid Binding to Dynamic Data
+# .NET MAUI DataGrid Data Binding: Binding to Dynamic Data

-As of the Telerik UI for .NET MAUI 6.8.0 version, the DataGrid supports binding to any type that implements the standard `DLR` interface `IDynamicMetaObjectProvider`, such as `DynamicObject` and `ExpandoObject`
+As of Telerik UI for .NET MAUI 6.8.0, the DataGrid supports binding to any type that implements the standard `IDynamicMetaObjectProvider` DLR interface, such as `DynamicObject` and `ExpandoObject`.

-> There are limitations set by Apple which disallows the execution of dynamically generated code.
-This is explained in the [Mono interpreter on iOS and Mac Catalyst](https://learn.microsoft.com/en-us/dotnet/maui/macios/interpreter?view=net-maui-8.0&source=recommendations) article.
-> Because of that app that uses `DynamicObject` or `ExpandoObject` will crash when built in Release for `iOS` and `MacCatalyst`.
+Using Dynamic Data enables you to filter, group, and sort the data inside the DataGrid both through the UI and programmatically.

+## Executing Dynamic Data on iOS and MacCatalyst

+When you develop applications for Apple devices and plan to bind the DataGrid to dynamic data, you must consider the <a href = "https://learn.microsoft.com/en-us/dotnet/maui/macios/interpreter?view=net-maui-8.0&source=recommendations" target="_blank">security restrictions set by Apple</a>.
+These restrictions disallow the execution of dynamically generated code on a device.
+As a result, apps that use `DynamicObject` or `ExpandoObject` will crash in a release build for iOS and Mac Catalyst with a `System.ExecutionEngineException`.
-The solution to prevent the exception is to use the `MtouchInterpretor` as explained in the [article](https://learn.microsoft.com/en-us/dotnet/maui/macios/interpreter?view=net-maui-8.0&source=recommendations#enable-the-interpreter).
+To prevent the exception, use the `MtouchInterpreter` <a href = "https://learn.microsoft.com/en-us/dotnet/maui/macios/interpreter?view=net-maui-8.0&source=recommendations#enable-the-interpreter" target="_blank"> as recommended by Microsoft</a>.

 ```xml
 <PropertyGroup Condition="'$(Configuration)|$(RuntimeIdentifier)'=='Release|maccatalyst-arm64'">